 The members of the Supervisory Board assumed responsibility for undertaking any training or professional development measures necessary to fulfil their duties.
 The Company supported them to the extent required in this regard.
 Regular training sessions were held ahead of the regular Supervisory Board meetings in the form of presentations by external speakers.
-In 2022, members of the Supervisory Board addressed the topics of CRR III/CRD VI, digitalisation, current regulatory innovations, ESG from a CRE client perspective and overall bank management.
+In 2023, members of the Supervisory Board addressed the topics of cyber risk, digital transformation, EU taxonomy as well as ESG and good Corporate Governance.
 This regular training programme for the entire Supervisory Board will be continued.